 There’s a scene [in Let It Be] where Paul and I are having an argument, and we’re trying to cover it up.
 Then the next scene I’m not there and Yoko’s just screaming, doing her screeching number.
 Well, that’s where I’d left.

-Playful punch-up: John and George at Savile Row.
+Playful punch-up: John and George at Savile Row after discussing — and denying — any fight between the two.
 Footage from Peter Jackson’s Get Back.